robshape/frija/README.md

 ### Start Project

 Run `npm start` inside the root directory.
-Then complete the following steps:

-1. Visit [https://localhost:3000/health/](https://localhost:3000/health/) using Google Chrome.
-2. Accept the self-signed SSL certificate (created by `npm run setup`).
-3. Visit [http://localhost:8080/](http://localhost:8080/) using Google Chrome.
-4. Use a [personal identity number](./docs/CREDENTIALS.md) to log in.
+Visit [http://localhost:8080/](http://localhost:8080/) using Google Chrome.
+Use a [personal identity number](./docs/CREDENTIALS.md) to log in.

 ## License